Kintobor1370/Euler-_Solver_-OpenMP-/README.md

 _Tested on Windows 10._
 \
 \
-HOW TO COMPILE THE PROGRAMS:
+HOW TO EXECUTE THE CODE:

 1. Launch command promt from the folder containing the programs.
 2. Input the following lines: